sourav282/Chatbot/README.md

 The chatbot has been deployed using Flask , Javascript and NLP.

-#Setup
+# Setup

-Clone repo adn create a virtual environment
+Clone repo adn create a virtual environment \n

 Install all requierd Packages(in virtual environment) pip install Flask torch torchvision nltk